bricelam/bricelam.github.io/_posts/2014-09-14-migrations-on-k.md

 containing the project.json file), and run the command.

 {% highlight bat %}
-kpm restore
+dnu restore
 cd src\MyProject
-k ef
+dnx . ef
 {% endhighlight %}

 ![Migrations ASP.NET Commands]({{ "/attachments/EFCommands.png" | prepend: site.baseurl | prepend: site.url }})

 Using
 =====
-To see what sub-commands are available for the `migration` command, type `k ef migration --help`.
-There are just two for now, but more will come in the next release.
+To see what sub-commands are available for the `migration` command, type `dnx . ef migration --help`.
+For now, there are five commands.

 * `add`--Add a new migration
 * `apply`--Apply migrations to the database
+* `list`--List the migrations
+* `script`--Generate a SQL script from migrations
+* `remove`--Remove the last migration

-To see the usage of the `add` command, type `k ef migration add --help`.
+To see the usage of the `add` command, type `dnx . ef migration add --help`.

-To add a new migration, type `k ef migration add MyMigration`.
+To add a new migration, type `dnx . ef migration add MyMigration`.

 Evolving
 ========
-There are still some rough edges, but we wanted to get preview of the new commands out in time for the alpha4 release.
-Please [let us know][4] what you think about this and other Entity Framework 7 features.
+There are still some rough edges, but please [let us know][4] what you think about this and other Entity Framework 7 features.

   [1]: http://blogs.msdn.com/b/adonet/archive/2014/05/19/ef7-new-platforms-new-data-stores.aspx